ecstatic-nobel/Coin-Market-Monitor/README.md

 If there are more that ten (10) coins in the specified file, the script will only print ten (10)
 coins to the screen every sixty (60) seconds.

-Also, make sure that the coin name is spelled the same as on `https://coinmarketcap.com/currencies/COIN_NAME/#tools`
+Also, make sure that the coin names listed in the file are spelled the same as the `id`.
+The
+top hundred (100) coins and their `id` can be found at `https://api.coinmarketcap.com/v1/ticker/`.
+You may be able to find other names at `https://coinmarketcap.com/currencies/COIN_NAME/#tools`
 under `API Ticker`.